The Economics of Firearm Markets, Crime, and Gun Violence

 - The sources of firearms used in crime and suicide, including legal sale, illicit transactions, theft, and private manufacture.

-To be considered for inclusion on the program, papers must be uploaded by midnight ET on Monday, October 2, 2023 via the following link:
+To be considered for inclusion on the program, upload papers by 11:59pm ET on Wednesday, June 4, 2025.

-Please do not submit papers that have been accepted for publication and that will be published by March 2024.
-Authors chosen to present papers will be notified by early November.
+Please do not submit papers that have been accepted for publication and that will be published by October 2025.
+Authors chosen to present papers will be notified in late June.

-The conference will be held in hybrid format, with most paper presentations in person.
-The NBER will cover the travel costs for two authors per paper to participate in the meeting, subject to NBER travel reimbursement regulations.
+The conference will be held in person, with a livestream video feed available on YouTube.
+The NBER will cover the travel costs for two authors per paper, subject to NBER travel reimbursement regulations.
 All additional authors are welcome to attend at their own expense.
 Questions about this conference may be addressed to confer@nber.org.